diegomacario/Super-Sunshine/README.md

 If you are interested in learning more about computer graphics, I recommend you get started in the following places:

 - [CSE167x](https://www.edx.org/course/computer-graphics-uc-san-diegox-cse167x-2): This EDX course is taught by Ravi Ramamoorthi.
 It covers the basic linear algebra concepts you need to understand computer graphics, as well as the derivations of many fundamental equations.
-It uses OpenGL to illustrate the concepts discussed in the lectures, and the final project consists of building what this readme describes!
+It uses OpenGL to illustrate the concepts discussed in the lectures, and the final project consists of building a big part of what this readme describes!
 - [Learn OpenGL](https://learnopengl.com/): This site is maintained by Joey de Vries.
 It teaches computer graphics with OpenGL, and it is full of excellent examples and diagrams!
 - [Scratch a Pixel](https://www.scratchapixel.com/): This site is similar to the previous one, and it has a section that covers the basics of ray-tracing!
 - [Real-Time Rendering](http://www.realtimerendering.com/): This book, written by Tomas Akenine-Möller, Eric Haines and Naty Hoffman, is absolutely invaluable.
 It compiles hundreds of sources and presents them with brilliant clarity.
 It truly astonishes with its scope.